Jump to a Chapter

 Academic stress is something almost every student experiences at some point.
 It can come from exams, deadlines, competition, or even personal expectations to perform well.
 While a certain level of stress can motivate you to stay focused, too much of it can affect both your mental and physical health.

-Understanding the Causes of Academic Stress
+Causes Behind Academic Stress

 Some common causes include: